base/commerce-payments/docs/TokenCollectors.md

  There are two types of collectors:
-- Payment collectors handle the initial transfer of funds from buyer to escrow.
+- Payment collectors handle the initial transfer of funds from payer to escrow.
-- Refund collectors facilitate the return of funds to buyers by providing refund liquidity.
+- Refund collectors facilitate the return of funds to payers by providing refund liquidity.

 **_A separation of payment and refund collectors prevents residual, unspent balances from an original payment authorization granted to a payment collector from being used to cover a refund._**